marianozunino/morpheus/README.md

 For each migration, Morpheus will create a transaction and execute the migration.
 Thus a migration may contain multiple Cypher statements (**each statement must end with `;`**).

-Once a migration is executed, Morpheus will keep track of the migration and will not execute it again.
+Once a migration file is executed, Morpheus will keep track of the migration and will not execute em again.

-Existing migration files that have already been executed **can not** be modified since they are stored in a database with their corresponding checksum.
+Existing migration files that have already been executed **can not** be modified since they are stored in a database with their corresponding checksum (crc32).

 If you want to revert a migration, create a new migration and revert the changes.

+## How does neo4j keep track of the migrations?

+You can take a look at schema and explanation on [Michael's README]( https://michael-simons.github.io/neo4j-migrations/current/#concepts_chain) there's a neat graph that shows the migration chain.